-As Co-Bond Counsel to the City of Atlanta (the "City"), we have examined the applicable law and certified copies of certain documents and proceedings, including without limitation a certified copy of the validation proceeding in the Superior Court of Fulton County, Georgia relating to the issuance and sale by the City of its \$288,900,000 Water and Wastewater Revenue Refunding Bonds, Series 2018C (the "Series 2018C Bonds").
+As Co-Bond Counsel to the City of Atlanta (the "City"), we have examined the applicable law and certified copies of certain documents and proceedings, including without limitation a certified copy of the validation proceeding in the Superior Court of Fulton County, Georgia relating to the issuance and sale by the City of its \$ Wastewater Revenue Refunding Bonds, Series 2018C (the "Series 2018C Bonds").
 The Series 2018C Bonds are being issued by the City to (a) refund the City's outstanding Water and Wastewater Revenue Refunding Bonds, Series 2013A (the "Refunded Bonds"), and (b) pay the costs of issuance related to the Series 2018C Bonds.
-The Series 2018C Bonds are authorized by that certain Master Bond Ordinance adopted on March 31, 1999 (the "Master Bond Ordinance"), as thereafter supplemented and amended, including by the Series 2018C Bond Ordinance, adopted by the City Council on September 4, 2018, and approved by operation of law on September 13, 2018, and the Series 2018C Supplemental Pricing Resolution adopted by the City Council on October 24, 2018, and approved by the Mayor of the City on October 24, 2018 (the Master Bond Ordinance, as so supplemented and amended, is hereinafter referred to as the "Bond Ordinance").
+The Series 2018C Bonds are authorized by that certain Master Bond Ordinance adopted on March 31, 1999 (the "Master Bond Ordinance"), as thereafter supplemented and amended, including by the Series 2018C Bond Ordinance, adopted by the City Council on September 4, 2018, and approved by the Mayor of the City on September , 2018, and the Series 2018C Supplemental Pricing Resolution adopted by the City Council on October , 2018, and approved by the Mayor of the City on October , 2018 (the Master Bond Ordinance, as so supplemented and amended, is hereinafter referred to as the "Bond Ordinance").
 Reference is made to the form of the Series 2018C Bonds for information concerning their details, including payment and redemption provisions, their purpose, and the proceedings pursuant to which they are issued.
 Capitalized terms used but not defined herein have the respective meanings ascribed thereto in the Bond Ordinance.